 Family Day Care

 Once you have obtained a list of providers, you are ready to begin contacting them to learn more about their program and philosophy.
 This will help you narrow down your list to only those providers who best match the needs and educational values of you and your family.
+After narrowing the list down to your preferred care providers, you will then want to schedule a time to visit the program while it is in operation in order to observe the environment and how the provider works with the children.

 The state has specific licensing requirements that family day care providers must meet in order to be licensed to offer child care in their home.
 To read about the licensing requirements that the Department of Early Education and Care (EEC) has set forth, please refer to their specific licensing requirements.